raspberrypilearning/make-crumble-robot-head/en/step_12.md

 ## What next?

-Building on the last challenge, you could make whole range of sequences, randimise them and randoimise which one is selected.
+Building on the last challenge, you could make whole range of sequences, randomise them and randomise which one is selected.

 We used the **IF...
 THEN...
 ELSE...** to choose between two different options